Dan J. Harkey

 Article:

-The process is highly turbulent, on the forefront of the news, and skewed along ideological lines.
+The process is highly turbulent, at the forefront of the news, and skewed along ideological lines.
 The facts will be blurred according to political leanings.
 CNN, MSNBC, and FOX will all have massively different interpretations of events, including tariffs.

 The middle class has become a ripe subset for exploitation by the elite financial class, where the top 10% owns 60% of all the nation’s wealth and the top 1% owns 31%, as of 2024.

 The next giant problem in the USA is not a dead end but a challenge that can be overcome.
 Downsizing the administrative state dominated by monopoly labor union members, significantly reformulating liability laws, and downsizing abusive regulations are all steps towards a brighter future.
-The next step is to steer states like California away from their Marxist agenda and return the power to the people.
+The next step is to steer states like California away from their Marxist agenda and return power to the people.
 This highlights the urgent need for reform and the potential for positive change, inspiring hope and optimism in our economic future.